HeangMapanha/IOT-class-AUPP-2025-Taing-Muyleang_Group9/Lab3/README.md

 # 2. Learning Income

+By completing this project, you will gain practical skills and knowledge in the following areas:
 - Interface BMP280 sensor with ESP32 using MicroPython.
 - Read and process temperature, pressure, and altitude data.
 - Connect ESP32 to MQTT brokers and publish telemetry data.